-Fourth semester Students in Body/Fender will learn metal straightening, plastic filler application, body panel replacement, sectioning, minor frame repair, auto body alignment and glass replacement.
-Shop refinish practices include surface preparation, mixing and applying paint, complete vehicle refinishing and blending.
-In the second through fourth semesters students will be expected to complete course work and projects at an advanced level and to demonstrate competencies in skill areas not covered in the previous semesters.
+Using i-Car curriculum, students in this class will learn metal straightening, plastic filler application, body panel replacement, minor frame repair, auto body alignment and glass replacement.
+Shop refinish practices include surface preparation, mixing and applying paint, complete vehicle refinishing and blending. i-Car certificates can be earned.
+Second through fourth semesters, students will be expected to complete coursework and projects at an advanced level and to demonstrate competencies in skill areas covered in the previous semesters.
+Qualified advanced students may be eligible for job site internships.